adamwoolhether/NetBox4CentOS8/README.md

 # NetBox4CentOS8

-This playbook will install Netbox on a clean CentOS 8 system, all the way through.
+This playbook will install Netbox on a clean CentOS 8 system.

 The only work needed is to input a few values in `vars/config.yml`.

 Why make this?
 Official install documentation lacks proper procedure for CentOS 8.
-It's easy to figure out, but having a playbook makes the entire setup process extremely quick and easy.
+Having a playbook makes the entire setup process extremely quick and easy.

 You can easily make a few small adjustments for CentOS 7 if desired.

 ## How to

-### 1. Fill in the `var/config.yml`
+#### 1. Fill in the `var/config.yml`

 `auth` specifies the PostgreSQL username and password.